 For a lot of folks, the experience of Citigroup (C) during the global financial crisis is enough to automatically disqualify the bank as a serious long-term investment proposition.
-Unfortunately, it is just the nature of things that buying a bank stock means accepting the fact that it is easier for a management team to blow up a Citigroup than it is to blow up a Coca-Cola or Colgate-Palmolive.
-(Prior to 2008, Citi had not cut its dividend since 1990; that 18-year streak was undone by a few years’ worth of risky behavior).
+It is just the nature of things that buying bank stocks means accepting that it is easier for a management team to blow up a Citigroup than it is to blow up a Coca-Cola.
+I mean, prior to 2008 Citi had not cut its dividend since 1990.
+That 18-year streak was undone by a few years of risky behavior.

-Anyway, before things kicked off in mid-2007 you had to part with somewhere in the region of $500 (split adjusted) just to own one share of Citi stock.
+Anyway, one share of Citi stock traded for circa $500 before the financial crisis.
 Today, ten years into an equity bull market and economic recovery, you can buy the same share for under $80.
 At the risk of making a prediction I may later regret, we could well be into permanent capital impairment territory.

-Now, what that comparison misses out is the massive reverse stock split in 2011 in which Citi exchanged every ten existing shares for one fresh share.
-Or put another way, the 2,115m share count you see today is really a 21,150m share count to the pre-financial crisis shareholder.
-(The cruel irony standing alongside that point is that Citigroup made almost the same net profit last year as it did back in the mid-2000s).
+I am guessing most folks know the story here.
+Citi shareholders basically suffered huge equity dilution in return for tens of billions of dollars of TARP funding.
+I mean, ownership of the bank’s common stock was split into roughly 4.985b shares before 2008.
+These days, the figure is somewhere around the 2.115b mark.
+Now, what that comparison misses out is the massive reverse stock split in 2011.
+Under the terms of that split, Citi exchanged every ten existing shares for one fresh share.
+Or put another way, the 2.115b share count you see today is really 21.15b to the pre-financial crisis shareholder.
+The cruel irony is that Citigroup made almost the same net profit last year as it did in the mid-2000s.

 The Next Crisis

 I think you could probably apply a similar sentiment to large US bank stocks.
-A lot of folks refuse to touch them because of 2007/08, even though all of them are in much stronger shape these days.
+A lot of folks refuse to touch them because of what happened just over a decade ago, even though all of them are in much stronger shape these days.
 For instance, Citigroup currently sports a CET1 Capital Ratio above 11.5% and a leverage ratio of circa 15-to-1.
-It is in much more conservative shape than the years preceding the financial crisis, when its Tier 1 Capital Ratio hovered in the 7.5% region and overall leverage was more like 25-to-1.
-In layman’s terms this means the bank has far more space in which to absorb potential losses.
+It is in much more conservative shape than the years preceding the financial crisis.
+Back then, its Tier 1 Capital Ratio hovered in the 7.5% region and overall leverage was more like 25-to-1.
+In layman’s terms this means the bank has far more space in which to absorb potential losses these days.

 Here’s where it gets interesting for current and prospective Citigroup stockholders.
-At the moment the bank is throwing off annual net profit in the $17,500m region against a current market capitalization of less than $170,000m.
-(Expressed in ‘per-share’ terms we are looking at around $8.50 in net profit against a current share price of around $78).
-Quick math puts Citi stock at just a shade over 9x annual earnings as things stand right now.
+At the moment, the bank is throwing off annual net profit in the $17.5b region.
+That is against a current market-cap of less than $170b.
+Expressed in ‘per-share’ terms, we are looking at around $8.50 in net profit against a current share price of around $78.
+Quick math puts Citi stock at a shade over 9x annual earnings right now.

-That sets up the interesting prospect of double-digit annual returns, even ignoring any kind of organic growth.
-Or put another way, dividends and stock buybacks could well do the trick here.
-Actually I say ‘could’, but in reality the process looks like it is well under way.
-I mean Citi returned over $22,000m to shareholders through buybacks and dividends last year.
-Going back a little further, and assuming my math is correct, the bank has returned just over $60,000m to its shareholders since the start of 2017.
+The above sets up the interesting prospect of double-digit annual returns, even ignoring any kind of organic growth.
+Dividends and stock buybacks could well do the trick here on their own.
+Actually I say ‘could’, but in reality the process looks like it is well under way: Citi returned over $22b to shareholders through buybacks and dividends last year.
+Going back a little further, and assuming my math is correct, the bank has returned just over $60b to its shareholders since the start of 2017.

-The final piece of the equation?
-That 9x profit tag.
-It doesn’t seem much of a stretch to imagine a scenario in which that becomes 11x or 12x net profit in the right conditions.
+The final piece of the equation is the valuation multiple.
+As mentioned above, the stock trades on a 9x profit tag.
+It doesn’t seem much of a stretch to imagine a scenario whereby that becomes 11-12x profit under the right conditions.
 Although many readers would not dare touch Citi stock, it would not surprise me to see double-digit stockholder returns here over the next decade.